Export data from visualizations

 Exporting underlying data allows users to see all the detailed data -- every column in the data.
 Power BI service administrators can turn this off for their organization.
 If you are a dataset owner, you can set proprietary columns to "hidden" so that they don't show up in the Field list in Desktop or Power BI service.

-Underlying data: select this option if your visualization does have an aggregate and you'd like to see all the underlying details.
-Basically, selecting Underlying data removes the aggregate.
+Underlying data: select this option if you want to see the data in the visual and additional data from the model (see chart below for details).
+If your visualization has an aggregate, selecting Underlying data removes the aggregate.
 When you select Export, the data is exported to an .xlsx file and your browser prompts you to save the file.
 Once saved, open the file in Excel.